-All analytical results are e-mailed directly by the lab to our company's project manager on site in Madagascar and to our company's geological and executive staff.
-Results are also posted on a secure website and downloaded by our company's personnel using a secure username and password.
+All analytical results are e-mailed directly by the lab to the Company's project manager on site in Madagascar and to our Company's geological and executive staff.
+Results are also posted on a secure website and downloaded by our Company's personnel using a secure username and password.
 All of the labs that carried out the sampling and analytical work are independent of our Company.